My 8 Full Time Living In Our RV Regrets

 While I was mostly in my element behind the wheel, I must admit there were times when I needed my partners to step in and take over.

-The problem is my wife was so competent at driving an RV, and sometimes, when I was unavailable, she would have to hire someone to drive the rig.
+The problem is that my wife was so competent at driving an RV that sometimes when I was unavailable, she would have to hire someone to drive the rig.

-So, yes, it’s important that everyone knows how to drive the RV if you’re planning to purchase a rig as a couple.
+So, yes, everyone must know how to drive an RV if you’re planning to purchase one as a couple.

 Wrap Up

-In my opinion, you can only go wrong on RVing if you hate the outdoors or aren’t self-sufficient.
+I think RVing is only a bad idea if you hate the outdoors or aren’t self-sufficient.